 - 1. Move to approve

 - 2. Refer the issue to a Committee

 - 3. Postpone the issue to future date

 - 4. Take no action on the issue

 Recommendation

-Public Works Administration recommends that the Council approve the adoption of the amendments to Chapter 40 of the Grand Island City Code for Construction; Post-Construction; and Technical Standards, Specifications, and Guidance in connection with Storm Water Management.
+City Administration recommends that the Council approve the adoption of updates to Chapter 40 of the Grand Island City Code related to Storm Water Regulations.

 Sample Motion